-I believe everyone has the innate core of Pureness...a Pure Mind.
-The past deeds and collective consciousness can only progressively enshroud and encapsulate the Pureness until the Inner Light becomes non-translucent and hidden.
-The innate Pureness itself can never be eroded and can once again be revealed.
+We each possess the Original No-Mind and an Inner Light as our innate inner core.The past deeds and collective consciousness can only progressively enshroud and encapsulate the Inner Light until it becomes non-translucent and hidden.
+The innate Inner Light itself can never be eroded and can once again be revealed.
 I believe that everyone can break out from envelopment of ignorance, confusion and self-deception.
-We can all escape to true Freedom with The Teaching as our navigation guidance.
+We can all transcend into true Freedom with The Teaching as our navigation guidance.

-I find the “What’s your prison?”
-TED Talk to be inspirational, since I believe in the inner potential of each human being.
-Everyone can break free of the inner prison and self-confinements built from the subjective reality of his/her own creation.
+We can break free of the inner prison and self-confinements built from the subjective reality of our own creation.
 Life “happens” and it is beneficial to recognise that all challenges and opportunities are merely occasions for inner growth and spiritual evolution.
 The collective stream consciousness is adulterated with past bias and emotional attachments.
 The aggregated conscious database shape the attitudes and beliefs in the here and now.
 This conscious database provides us with the subjective tools for assessment and make subjective the decisions in our present.
 It is all too easy to not see the forrest for the trees and lose sight of what truly matters.
-The resulting fallacious appraisal and distorted outlook of reality lead us astray and imprison us within the circle of Karmic creation.
+The resulting fautly appraisal and distorted outlook of reality lead us astray and imprison us within the cycle of Karmic creation.

 Life is a boundless sea filled with waves generated from and brought to the surface by our past doings.
 Life is indeed a series of choices.
 We are the manifestation of our infinite past.
 As Karmic citizens, we entered each new lifetime with prior entanglements.
 We enter life with the Alaya-Vijnana, the collective stream of consciousness, that traps us in the prison of our own making.
 Yet, I believe we also come into the world empowered with the ability to chart our own fate.
 It is our past actions that enable and facilitate certain circumstances to enter our life in the present.
 There is nothing random in life.
 A life cycle is infinite and it is not possible to pinpoint the original seed planted nor predict exactly when the fruits shall ripen.
 The result from our past deeds shall resurface at the various junctures along our life journey.
 What we do with the ripen fruits during the harvest and how we manifest our future is completely in our own hands.